An experiment to improve understanding wave-particle duality: Proposed experiment: Interference of Rydberg atoms through a double-slit and an additional grating of narrow slits.

+It is this third definition that we examine in this article.
+Figure~\ref{fig:empty_wave} illustrates the three types of empty waves for our experiment.
+Hypothesis~3 assumes the existence of phantom empty waves, unlike Hypothesis~2.
+The experimental conditions described in the next section are chosen to shed as much light as possible on the differences in interference fringes.

-\section{Proposed experiment: Interference of Rydberg atoms through a large slit and a grating of little slits.}
+\section{Proposed experiment: Interference of Rydberg atoms through a double-slit and an additional grating of narrow slits.}

-The proposed experiment corresponds to the interference of a beam of Rydberg atoms through slits of different sizes (a large slit A and a grating B of small slits), cf. Fig~\ref{fig:results}.a.
+The proposed experiment corresponds to the interference of a beam of Rydberg atoms through slits of different sizes: two large identical slits $A_1$ and $A_2$, with a width equal to $4\mu m$ and centred at $\pm8\mu m$, and a grating $B$ of 40 narrow slits, with a width of $0.1\mu m$ and spaced $0.2\mu m$ apart (center-to-center), the grating being placed between the two slits, cf. Fig~\ref{fig:schema}.
+The beam of Rydberg atoms are sodium atoms of mass $m=3.8\times 10^{-29}kg$ with a velocity $v_x=150m/s$ along the $(Ox)$ axis corresponding to a de Broglie wavelength $\lambda_{dB}=1.15\times 10^{-10}m$.

-The experiment is based on that of Serge Haroche and his team~\cite{Fabre1983} who showed that the transmission of sodium atoms in a Rydberg state, through a grating of slits (of width $2 \mu m$) became zero when the principal quantum number $n\geq 60$.
-They showed that Rydberg atoms behave like `hard spheres' of diameter $d=k a_0 n^2$, with $a_0=5.29\times 10^{-11}m$ the Bohr radius and $k=9$ experimentally fixed.
-A Rydberg atom loses its valence electron when it comes into contact with the metallic edge of a slit and, in this case, we obtain a soduim $Na^+$ ion after the slits~\footnote{Sodium ions can be deflected and not detected on the detection screen by adding a magnetic field after the slits.}.

-For our numerical simulations, we considered a wide slit $A$, with a width equal to $l_A=162\mu$.
-The $B$ grid has 100 slots of width $l_B=1.6\mu m$ and the distance between two small slots (centre to centre) is taken to be $3.2\mu m$.
-The other dimensions are given in Fig.~\ref{fig:results}.a.